Karate Classes In St John’s Wood

 Giving Karate classes in St John’s Wood intended for individuals from all areas of life both male and female.
 We provide lessons for people from beginner level all the way through to seasoned Karate practitioners.
 Our Karate pupils could be male or female, old or young, we can assist individuals from all walks of life, regardless of their sex or age.

 Karate practice (St John’s Wood ) – Our Karate Classes in St John’s Wood

 Karate practice is usually divided into three main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these three activities together to bring you a complete Karate tuition experience in St John’s Wood .
+We bring these 3 activities together to bring a complete Karate tuition experience in St John’s Wood .